nigelr/fracture/README.md

 * Support text and selector in one fracture
 * Support qty of expected fractures on page (selector count)
+* Support Rake task to display matrix of context and fractures (to see if all are covered)

 ## Contributing